 The Estate Tax Credit allows every American citizen to pass a certain amount of their estate to heirs tax-free.
 Unlike the Gift Tax Credit, a $1 million exclusion which can be used during one's lifetime (e.g. a father wishes to gift money to his daughter), the Estate Tax Credit can be used after someone has died and the estate is being distributed.

 With the Taxpayer Relief Act of 1997 and the Tax Relief Act of 2001, the Estate Tax Credit has gradually been increasing.
-At the same time, the top tax rate will be decreasing until 2010, when estate and gift taxes are fully repealed.
-However, in 2011, estate taxes return to their 2002 levels.
+But in 2010, an interesting thing happened: full repeal of both estate taxes and gift taxes.

 Here's a breakdown of the Estate and Gift Tax Credits and top Unified Tax Rates: